Labels and Safe Food

-This is no wonder, even while we were researching data about food labeling we even came across some seemingly conflicting advice about the the “Sell-By” date.
-The dates are not federally mandated they are voluntarily added by the manufacturers.
-The only exception of the rule is baby formula.
+This is no wonder, even while we were researching data about food labeling we even came across some seemingly conflicting advice about the “Sell-By” date.
+The dates are not federally mandated, they are voluntarily added by the manufacturers.
+The only exceptions are baby formula.

 What Date-Labeling Phrases are Used?

 Based on this new information provided by the USDA, purchasing any food after a sell by date is clearly a personal choice.
 We cannot tell you what is best for you.
 However, in our home we do not purchase the item if the “Sell-By” date is in the past, especially on cold or ready to eat foods.

 Your Eyes and Nose Are The Best Line of Defense

 Check food for foul odors, mold, or slime prior to purchasing and before using any food product.
 Do not buy any foods that look or smell displeasing.